 Calgary's most notable event earns mixed reviews.
 Some raved about the excitement, while others complained about the crowds and a lack of authenticity.
 Most, however, agreed if you're in town during this time, it's a must-see event.

 - #10View all Photos#10 in Calgary0.5 miles to city centerSportsTYPE2 hours to Half DayTIME TO SPEND0.5 miles to city centerSportsTYPE2 hours to Half DayTIME TO SPEND

 For a taste of true Canadian sportsmanship, make your way to Scotiabank Saddledome, home of the National Hockey League's Calgary Flames.
 Having moved from Atlanta in 1980, the Flames won Calgary over in 1989 when they claimed the Stanley Cup.
 Since then, this beloved sports team has been a symbol of pride for Calgarians; they celebrate the Flames' wins on 17th Avenue SW or "The Red Mile."

 - #12View all Photos#12 in CalgaryMuseumsTYPE1 to 2 hoursTIME TO SPENDMuseumsTYPE1 to 2 hoursTIME TO SPEND

-To see where it all began, head to Fort Calgary Historic Park, circa late 19th century.
-This 40-acre space encloses the remains of the original mounted police stronghold, which until the 1970s, were buried under the expanding city.
+This 40-acre National Historic Site encloses the remains of the original mounted police stronghold, which until the 1970s, were buried under the expanding city.
 Today, you can explore the fort's remains and, with the help of recently uncovered artifacts, learn what life was like for these western Mounties.

 Explore More of Calgary